FxTemplates In Depth

 The Visibility: Hide from users when browsing product in FxFactory checkbox allows you to hide the effect when users are browsing the product inside the FxFactory app.
 The effect will remain visible in the Effect Browser in Final Cut Pro.
 This option exists to satisfy a very specific problem: if you include multiple version of the same effect (for example, one as a Title and a second one as a Generator) you may want the user to see only one thumbnail in our app, rather than two bearing the same name and same preview image.

 The Color Processing option controls the behavior of Final Cut Pro when applying the effect to wide color content.
-The choices available map directly to those advertised inside Motion.
-Enable the Override Color Space Used by Final Cut Pro option if your effect can only handle color at a given depth.
+The choices available map directly to those advertised inside Motion:

-The Contains snapshot for 19:10 aspect ratio (Digital Cinema 4K) option should be enabled if you have provided an additional snapshot in your Motion Template that allows you to support the 19:10 aspect ratio.
+The Designed for 4K option should be enabled to make sure your templates remain searchable when users have enabled the 4K search criteria in the Final Cut Pro effects browser.
+It is best to include the appropriate assets and snapshots in your Motion Template to support the UHD (16:9) and Digital Cinema 4K (19:10 aspect ratio).
 All Motion Templates will, by default, support only the 16:9 aspect ratio.
 If you want to provide support for other aspect ratios, such as 4:3 or 19:10, this must be done by adding appropriate snapshots to the project.
 The Digital Cinema 4K aspect ratio is treated a little differently by Final Cut Pro in that the effect will be listed as "4K capable" in the Effect Browser only if you provide the appropriate snapshot and you enable this option.

 The Help popup menu lets you specify a URL, Asset or YouTube® Video to be opened when the user requests help for your effect.
 When one of those options has been specified, FxFactory will display a "Help" button it is own UI, and as an on-screen control in Final Cut Pro.
 Please keep in mind that URLs cannot be entered in their absolute form.
 The URL you enter should to be relative to FxFactory’s website.
 Do not enter something like this: